ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ```

 The results are the same apart from the formatting, which is not that important at this stage.
-Firstly, note that the Rust compiler is much stricter than the C compiler; there were many things that had to be fixed before the program compiled.
+Note that the Rust compiler is much stricter than the C compiler; there were many things that had to be fixed before the program compiled.

 This particular example is not complicated, but you might notice some differences between C and Rust already:

-* Uninitialized variables, mutable or immutable arguments passed to the functions don't really bother a C developer when hacking a proof of concept program.
-This is not the case with Rust, which forces the developer to care about these things right from the start.
-This might mean that is takes a bit longer to write a simple program, but you are unlikely to encounter trivial bugs like buffer overflows, out of bounds, and illegal conversions.
+* Whilst uninitialized variables, mutable or immutable arguments passed to the functions might not bother a C developer when hacking a proof of concept program, this is not the case with Rust, which forces the developer to care about these things right from the start.
+This might mean that it takes a bit longer to write a simple program, but you are unlikely to encounter trivial bugs like buffer overflows, out-of-bounds, and illegal conversions.
-* Conversions/Castings need to be explicit, eg `2.0_f32 * ((i+1) as f32)`.
+* Conversions/Castings need to be explicit; for example `2.0_f32 * ((i+1) as f32)`.
-* No need to pass around size as parameter, Rust includes size information in its arrays.
+* No need to pass around size as parameter; Rust includes size information in its arrays.

 Note that this program is not written in the optimal way for Rust, it's not idiomatic Rust.
 It is just a 'port' of the C program into Rust, with the minimal changes to compile and run.